aswinnnnn/reportusecase2/README.md

 ### Managing Questions

 1. Go to the "Manage Questions" tab
-2. Add new questions using the input field
+2. Add new questions using the input field (these are private to your account)
 3. Delete existing questions using the trash icon
+4. Each user has their own set of questions

 ### Viewing Past Reports

 1. Go to the "Past Reports" tab
-2. View previously generated reports
+2. View your previously generated reports (private to your account)
 3. Delete reports you no longer need
+4. Each user can only see their own reports

 ## File Format